AdamBoley/Viscosity-Calculator/README.md

 The Zeitfuchs cross-arm type consists of the same features, except that the reservoir sits above the bulb, and the fluid is drawn forwards by vacuum through the capillary.
 When the fluid passes the first timing mark, a timer is started and when the fluid passes the second mark, it is stopped.
 Whereas a fluid in the Ubbelohde type can be tested repeatedly, the Zeitfuchs type is a 'one-shot' viscometer, though this makes it useful for extremely dark fluids such as crude oils that would obscure the timing marks on an Ubbelohde viscometer.

 The time elapsed between when the fluid passes the first timing mark to when it passes the second timing mark is referred to variously - run-time is the most common, but drop-time and determination are also used.
+The methods specify that only run-times of between 200 and 900 seconds are valid - 200 because less than this means that the fluid is draining too fast for the scientist to start and stop the timer, and 900 seconds because spending more than 15 minutes to acquire a run-time is inefficient, and indicates that a larger viscometer may be safely used.

-This time is multiplied by a constant that is unique to each viscometer, and this produces a kinematic viscosity value.
+This run-time is multiplied by a constant that is unique to each viscometer, and this produces a kinematic viscosity value.
+Viscometers come in standard sizes - 0C, 1, 1C, 2, 2C, 3, 3C, 4 and 4C, the constants increasing by a factor of 3 at each size - 0C's have the smallest constants, on the order of 0.003, 1's have constants on the order of
+0.01, etc. 4Cs have the largest constants, on the order of 30.00.

 However, one kinematic viscosity isn't sufficient, and both of the above methods specify that two such measurements must be made.
 These two measurements are then averaged.
 As with many scientific calculations, kinematic viscosity has a unit, and this is millimeters squared per second - **mm^2/s**.
 A more common unit is the centi-Stoke, **cSt**, and the two are equivalent - 1 mm^2/s = 1 cSt.

 At this point, you may be wondering as to the purpose of this project - multiplication and averaging are simple mathematical operations that don't require an entire website to do, surely?
 A pocket calculator could be used, as could Excel formulas.

 This is indeed true.
 However, the methods specify that not just any two kinematic viscosities can be used for the final averaging calculation - they need to be close enough that they are approximately the same, and hence that the final averaged value is a good representation of the actual viscosity of the fluid.
 For example, say you measured two kinematic viscosities of 100 cSt and 80 cSt.
 The final averaged value would be 90, which is nowhere near either value, and could hence mislead the client.

 To check whether the two values that have been obtained are close enough, the methods contain a series of calculations for different fluid types that specify a concept called determinability.
 These calculations effectively define a band within whose limits the two measured kinematic viscosities must fall.
-Kinematic viscosities that meet this criterion are said to be 'determinable'.
+Kinematic viscosities that meet this criterion are said to be 'determinable', and hence valid for reporting to the client.

 The methods also specify several other calculations - repeatability, reproducibility, calibration and recalibration.
 Repeatability and reproducibility are concerned with repeat measurements of viscosity - by the same laboratory and by a different laboratory respectively.
 These calculations are as involved and time-consuming as the determinability calculations.